addy-dclxvi/almighty-dotfiles/README.md

 ## Introduction
 A collection of configs to be placed in the users home directory usually prefixed with a period, hence the name dotfiles.
 This repo is actually intended for my personal backup, but everyone are welcome to use these resources.
-Designed for **Arch Linux**, but can also works in another distro.
+Designed for **Arch Linux**, but can also works for another distro.

 ## Preview
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview.jpg) <br />
-Openbox theme : Clair (included in this repo)
+**Openbox theme** : Clair (included in this repo)

 ## Containing

-- **Openbox** <br /> Some useful keybinds like snap window with useless gaps (super + arrows), .
-MPC control using play/pause, next, previous, stop, keys. *Super + number* to switch workspace like in i3wm.
+- **Openbox** <br /> Some useful keybinds like snap window with useless gaps (super + arrows).
+MPC control using *play/pause, next, previous,* and *stop* keys. *Super + number* to switch workspace like in i3wm.
 *Super + shift + number* to send window to another workspace (also like in i3wm), and more keybinds.
 Please read the *rc.xml* first before using it, just in case I forgot to remove my self-destruct keybind before push it to this repo. <br />
-Also including two bonus Openbox Theme, Triste & Clair.
+And a well commented *autostart* file is included.
+Also including two bonus Openbox Theme only for You, Triste & Clair.
 Want more themes? please check my [Openbox Theme Collections](https://github.com/addy-dclxvi/Openbox-Theme-Collections).

 - **i3-gaps** <br /> Pretty stock simple config with useless gaps.
 My config is using Polybar as statusbar.